-The NAIC uses designation methodologies for non-agency RMBS, including RMBS backed by subprime mortgage loans and for CMBS.
+The NAIC uses designation methodologies for non-agency RMBS, including RMBS backed by subprime mortgage loans and for commercial mortgage-backed securities ("CMBS").
 The NAIC's objective with the designation methodologies for these structured securities is to increase accuracy in assessing expected losses and to use the improved assessment to determine a more appropriate capital requirement for such structured securities.
-The NAIC assigns a NAIC designation based on the loss expectation for each security.
+Prior to 2021, the NAIC designations for structured securities, including subprime and Alternative A-paper ("Alt-A") RMBS, were based upon a comparison of the bond's amortized cost to the NAIC's loss expectation for each security.
+Securities where modeling does not generate an expected loss in all scenarios are given the highest designation of NAIC 1.
+In 2021, the NAIC eliminated the comparison of non-legacy (issued after 2012) bond's amortized cost to the NAIC's loss expectation and instead assigned a NAIC designation based on the loss expectation alone.
 Several of our RMBS securities carry a NAIC 1 designation while the NRSRO rating indicates below investment grade.
 The revised methodologies reduce regulatory reliance on rating agencies and allow for greater regulatory input into the assumptions used to estimate expected losses from such structured securities.
 In the tables below, we present the rating of structured securities based on ratings from the NAIC rating methodologies described above (which in some cases do not correspond to rating agency designations).
 All NAIC designations (e.g., NAIC 1-6) are based on the NAIC methodologies.